Hornbill-Docs/data-imports-guide/data-imports-guide/assets/asset-relationship-auth.md

 - **User Role** - Allows the utility to perform entity actions in the Hornbill platform.
 - **Asset Management User** - Allows the utility to create and update Asset Management records in Service Manager.
-- **Hornbill Service Manager Integrations** - Enables a number of entity and stored query privileges. ***NOTE*** - This role is only intended for accounts that are used for integrations or to perform data imports, and should not be applied to interactive user accounts.
+- **Hornbill Service Manager Integrations** - Grants several privileges for access to entities and the execution of stored queries. ***NOTE*** - This role is only intended for accounts that are used for integrations or to perform data imports, and should not be applied to interactive user accounts.

 ### API Key Rules